 Application Authority Status EA DEA Application will be submitted to the DEA in July 2016 in compliance with Section 16 of the EIA Regulations, 2014.
-Heritage HWC A NID was submitted to HWC in February 2016.
-Application (NID) Comment has not yet been received from HWC.
-WUL DWS Application will be submitted at a later stage (if required).
+WUL DWS DWS confirmed in May 2016 that no WUL will be required for the project (Appendix B).
+Heritage Application (NID) HWC A NID was submitted to HWC in February 2016.
+HWC confirmed in March 2016 that no further heritage studies will be required (Appendix C).